Contents: click to jump to a section

-I recently had a fantastic weekend break in Weymouth with friends.
-We were lucky with the weather, so got to enjoy the beach, but also managed to cram in many of Weymouth’s other top attractions.
+I recently had a fantastic short break in Weymouth with friends.
+We were lucky with the weather, so we got to enjoy the beach, but also managed to explore many of the top Weymouth attractions.

-In this post I’ll take you through our 2-day itinerary, so you can plan your own Dorset minibreak and discover some of the best things to do in Weymouth.
+In this post, I’ll take you through our 2-day itinerary, so you can plan your own mini break and discover some of the best things to do in Weymouth.

 *contains affiliate links

-After an afternoon on the beach, head to Rossi’s on the Georgian Esplanade for some scrumptious ice-cream.
+After an afternoon on the beach, we headed to Rossi’s on the Georgian Esplanade for some scrumptious ice-cream.
 The Esplanade runs parallel to the beach and is home to some of Weymouth’s most elegant Georgian houses.
-It also offers some great facilities, such as toilets, deckchairs, and windbreaks.
+It also offers some useful beach facilities, such as toilets, deckchairs, and windbreaks.

 Hope Square